-Relevant Consent Conditions SSD 10448 Where Addressed in CEMP ΡΑ RT A - CONDITIONS FOR CONCEPT PROPOSAL Ter ms of Consent A1.
-The development may only be carried out: a) in compliance with the conditions of this consent; b) in accordance with all written directions of the Planning Secretary; This CEMP has c) in accordance with the EIS, Response to Submissions (RtS), and Amended Development Report (ADR); accordance with d) In accordance with the Development Layout in Appendix 1; and these documents e) in accordance with the management and mitigation measures in Appendix 4.
-A2.
-Consistent with the requirements in this consent, the Planning Secretary may make written directions to the Applicant in relation to: a) the content of any strategy, study, system, plan, program, review, audit, notification, report or correspondence submitted under or otherwise made in relation to this consent, including those that are required to be, and have been, approved by the Planning Secretary; and Section 3.3 b) the implementation of any actions or measures contained in any such document referred to in condition A2(a).
-A3. of a A1 doo of t The conditions of this consent and directions of the Planning Secretary prevail to the extent any inconsistency, ambiguity or conflict between them and a document listed in condition (c) or A1(e).
-In the event of an inconsistency, ambiguity or conflict between any of the cuments listed in condition A1(c) or A1(e), the most recent document prevails to the extent the inconsistency, ambiguity or conflict.
+Table A Development Consent SSD 10448 Relevant Consent Conditions SSD 10448 Where Addressed in CEMP PART A - CONDITIONS FOR CONCEPT PROPOSAL Terms of Consent A1.
+The development may only be carried out: a) in compliance with the conditions of this consent; b) in accordance with all written directions of the Planning Secretary; c) in accordance with the EIS, Response to Submissions (RtS), and Amended Development Report (ADR); d) In accordance with the Development Layout in Appendix 1; and e) in accordance with the management and mitigation measures in Appendix 4.
+This CEMP has been prepared in accordance with these documents A2.
+Consistent with the requirements in this consent, the Planning Secretary may make written directions to the Applicant in relation to: a) the content of any strategy, study, system, plan, program, review, audit, notification, report or correspondence submitted under or otherwise made in relation to this consent, including those that are required to be, and have been, approved by the Planning Secretary; and b) the implementation of any actions or measures contained in any such document referred to in condition A2(a).
+Section 3.3 A3.
+The conditions of this consent and directions of the Planning Secretary prevail to the extent of any inconsistency, ambiguity or conflict between them and a document listed in condition A1(c) or A1(e).
+In the event of an inconsistency, ambiguity or conflict between any of the documents listed in condition A1(c) or A1(e), the most recent document prevails to the extent of the inconsistency, ambiguity or conflict.
 Section 3.3 A9.
-The largest vehicle permitted to access the site is a 30 m Performance Based Standards (PBS) Level 2 Type B. Section 4.5 Please also refer to the CTMP, Section 2.8 (Appendix I) Sta ging Plan A10 App Sec D. Prior to the commencement of construction of any stage of the Concept Proposal, the blicant shall prepare a Staging Plan for the Development, to the satisfaction of the Planning cretary.
-The plan shall: a) be prepared in consultation with Council, utility and service providers and other relevant stakeholders; b) describe how the implementation of the Concept Proposal, would be staged to ensure it is carried out in an orderly and economic way and minimises construction impacts; Section 1.1 c) show the likely sequence of DAs that will be lodged to develop the Site, with the estimated timing for each Stage and identification of any overlapping construction and operational activities; Section 1.2.4 Section 2.2 d) include concept design for the staged delivery of landscaping, focusing on early implementation of screen planting to minimise the visual impact of subsequent development stages; and e) include conceptual design for the provision of services, utilities and infrastructure to the Site, including stormwater management infrastructure and any future road upgrades.
+The largest vehicle permitted to access the site is a 30 m Performance Based Standards (PBS) Level 2 Type B. Construction Traffic Management Plan (Appendix I) Staging Plan A10.
+Prior to the commencement of construction of any stage of the Concept Proposal, the Applicant shall prepare a Staging Plan for the Development, to the satisfaction of the Planning Secretary.
+The plan shall: a) be prepared in consultation with Council, utility and service providers and other relevant stakeholders; b) describe how the implementation of the Concept Proposal, would be staged to ensure it is carried out in an orderly and economic way and minimises construction impacts; c) show the likely sequence of DAs that will be lodged to develop the Site, with the estimated timing for each Stage and identification of any overlapping construction and operational activities; d) include concept design for the staged delivery of landscaping, focusing on early implementation of screen planting to minimise the visual impact of subsequent development stages; and e) include conceptual design for the provision of services, utilities and infrastructure to the Site, including stormwater management infrastructure and any future road upgrades.
+Section 1.1 Section 1.2.4 Section 2.2 A11.
+The Applicant must: a) not commence construction of any stage of the Development until the Staging Plan required by Condition A12 is approved by the Planning Secretary; and b) implement the most recent version of the Staging Plan approved by the Planning Secretary.
+Section 1.3.4